CONCUSSION CARE 101 GUIDE

 - Point Person: a qualified healthcare provider who serves as the point person on the concussion care team and makes return to activity decisions;

-- Athletic Trainer: recognizes signs and symptoms of concussion at the point of injury and serves as the liaison between family members, school, and practice;
+- Athletic Trainer: recognizes signs and symptoms of concussion at the point of injury and serves as the liaison between family members, school, and practice.
+Learn more about their role in concussion management;

-- Physical Therapist: works in vestibular therapy, active rehabilitation, or target specific deficits identified by the point person;
+- Physical Therapist: works in vestibular therapy, active rehabilitation, or target specific deficits identified by the point person.
+Learn more about their role in concussion management;

 - Physiotherapists (outside the US): involved in concussion assessment, concussion treatment, and concussion rehabilitation.
 Their scope of practice depends on country laws;